Desi Boyz: Soundtrack reception

 The music album of Desi Boyz received positive reviews.
 Joginder Tuteja of Bollywood Hungama gave the album 4 stars, saying "Music of Desi Boyz exceeds expectations" and described the album as "one of the better 'masala' albums of the year."
 Furthermore, he chose Subha Hone Na De, Allah Maaf Kare, Make Some Noise For The Desi Boyz and Jhak Maar Ke as favorite picks.

-Glamsham gave the music a rating of 4 out of 5 saying, "Pritam builds up a good tempo in Make Some Noise For The Desi Boyz and carries the fun promisingly with Jhak Maar Ke and Tu Mera Hero with an all-together new breed and genre of music."

-The official video of Subha Hone Na De has reached over 130 million views on YouTube as of May 2020.
+The official video of Subha Hone Na De has reached over 310 million views on YouTube as of December 2025.

 Sequel

 On 22 December 2022, Producers Anand Pandit and Parag Sanghvi announced the sequel titled Desi Boyz 2.
 The film was expected to go on floors in 2023.